quimodotcom/Liquid-Touch/README.md

   <img width="300" height="300" alt="LiquidTouchGitHub1" src="https://github.com/user-attachments/assets/bf58deaa-91a8-46a2-8f21-12f267484c13" />
 </p>

-# Liquid Touch
+# Liquid Touch: A Refreshing Twist on Android Home Launchers

-A *vibecoded* Liquid Glass home launcher for Android.
+Meet Liquid Touch, an Android home launcher inspired by Apple's sleek Liquid Glass style.
+This fresh take uses the [Android Liquid Glass (Backdrop) Library](https://github.com/Kyant0/AndroidLiquidGlass), courtesy of Kyant0.
+It's a standout project that not only draws from this innovative aesthetic but also utilizes the existing [Fossify Home Launcher](https://github.com/FossifyOrg/Home) as its backbone.
+Kudos to all those original minds who laid down the groundwork!

 ---

-## Overview

-Liquid Touch is a prototype Android home launcher built around the aesthetic of Apple's Liquid Glass design language — brought to Android through the [Android Liquid Glass (Backdrop) Library](https://github.com/Kyant0/AndroidLiquidGlass) by Kyant0, which served as the primary inspiration for this project.

-The launcher is forked from the [Fossify Home Launcher](https://github.com/FossifyOrg/Home), and all original contributors have been preserved in the project's contributor history.
-Many thanks to the entire Fossify team.
+## A Peek Behind the Curtain

+Coding has always been a hands-on affair for me — just think about those Unity games I coded from scratch!
+Yet, this venture into app development was a bit different.
+Outside my usual playground of Unity, I dabbled with AI tools to piece together what you see today in Liquid Touch.
+Believe it or not, carving out a working app drawer was a true headache — but hey, that part's all me!
+The rest?
+Let's just say it's been a group effort with some AI input and an endless stream of YouTube tutorials.

 ---

-## A Note on the Code

-Most of my projects are written entirely by hand — including some painfully handcrafted Unity games.
-This one is different.
-Having never built an Android or mobile app outside of Unity, I leaned heavily on AI assistance to get this off the ground.
-Roughly 99% of this codebase was vibecoded using various models (Claude Opus, Sonnet, Gemini, and others).
-This readme, however, is fully written by me.

-I will be honest: even with AI, getting a functional app drawer proved genuinely difficult.
-That part was mine.
-The rest is a collaboration between me, a few language models, and a concerning number of YouTube tutorials.

-This is very much a proof of concept.
-It is rough.
-It works enough to demonstrate the idea.
-I hope someone with more frontal cortex available will one day fork it and take it somewhere great.

----

-## What's New
+## What's Hot Off the Press?

-**Animated cover art now works on the lock screen.** This was a long time coming.
+Animated cover art now works right on your lock screen — a feature many have eagerly awaited.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/f7947370-267c-4507-8c56-66d40a6ac3e7" width="250" alt="Animated lock screen cover art" />